All Episodes

 He's the liar who cannot tell the truth about the source of his wealth.

-I mean, you search the biography here, and you simply can't find it.
+I mean, you search the biography here and you simply can't find it.

-I'm spending so much time on this because we're asked to look the other way so many times when it comes to Democrats, because they supposedly care about the little guy.
+I'm spending so much time on this because we're asked to look the other way so many times when it comes to Democrats because they supposedly care about the little guy.

-They're supposed we're supposed to look the other way when a woman dies being driven off a bridge.
+We're supposed to look the other way when a woman dies being driven off a bridge.

 We're supposed to look the other way when all this kind of stuff happens.